menpo/menpofit/docs/source/api/menpofit/atm/index.rst

-.. _api-base-index:
+.. _api-atm-index:

 :mod:`menpofit.atm`
 ===================

 Active Template Models
 ----------------------
-These models all differ in the manner that they compute the warp.
+These models differ in the manner that they compute the warp (thus represent the appearance features).

 .. toctree::
     :maxdepth: 1